DenisTis/ThreeJSTests/README.md

 [X] Automation to build development version and production version with documentation

-[ ] Decide how to implement navigation to different views inside of single-page-application [ ] Implement internationalization
+[ ] Decide how to implement navigation to different views inside of single-page-application
+    Decided to user React with Router
+    Important: for react, view (similar to html+css), should be separated from viewmodel, because React itself can have it in one file
+[ ] Implement internationalization

 [ ] Build start page of the application with multi-language support